-I brought in the big guns, in the form of Jason Levine, for our 10th recording session on June 21, 2014.
-I needed several stars to align just so, in order to get Jason, Matt, and Rick all together for this special Summer session.
-Indeed, they aligned.. and it was pure magic for me.
-Never even realized we were recording on the 4th anniversary of CodeBass Radio until a few days later.
+Our 10th recording session on June 21, 2014 was pure magic for me.
+Never even realized we were recording on the 4th anniversary of Codebass Radio until a few days later.
 I couldn't have planned a more ideal way to mark that occasion.

-Jason helped me configure a Focusrite Scarlett 2i2 and Behringer MDX2600 Composer PRO-XL into my sound setup.
-He also took some awesome footage with his Nikon gear from an impossibly limited position between Matt and me, while he ran sound.
+We added a Focusrite Scarlett 2i2 and Behringer MDX2600 Composer PRO-XL into my sound setup.
+We also got some awesome footage from an impossibly limited position between Matt and me.
 With that, my visions for a video to promote the podcast came alive in rapid fashion.

 I took advantage of the small project size and massive creative energy from that day to produce a very modular template that will serve to easily spawn new promo with each subsequent podcast episode.
 This being my darling project, insofar as those I hands-on produce, I've taken extra time every step of the way to assure scalability, development and direction.
 This piece was no exception.
 For more details about the podcast itself, check out "Glyndon Guys, The Proucer's Chronicle".

 The .psd files in which I created the logo and other relevant desktop graphics translated nicely to Adobe After Effects for some simple motion graphics.
 Check the WIP for more details on how that progressed.

 I obtained just the voice-over track from one of our James Allen intros and edited it down for our purposes here.
 Conversely, I took the Jason Levine loops I use to segment the show, combined them, and expanded them out into the 60-second musical arrangment heard in the promo.
 It is hard to do a bad job with quality assets like these.